MadScie254/Phase-2-project/README.md

 - `data/`: Folder containing the dataset file (kc_house_data.csv).
 - `notebooks/`: Folder containing Jupyter notebooks for data analysis, modeling, and visualization.
 - `utils/`: Folder containing any utility scripts or modules used in the project.
-- `README.md`: This documentation file summarizing the project and providing navigation instructions.
+- `README.md`: This documentation file summarizes the project and provides navigation instructions.
 - `presentation.pdf`: (Optional) Presentation slides summarizing the project's key findings and recommendations.

 ## Instructions